‘Forrest’ Gains Strength; Police Make Arrest

 “He’s going to need surgery to take care of that,” Beichler said.

-Beichler is also praising Cleveland Heights Police for arresting Forest’s suspected abuser.
+Beichler is also praising Cleveland Heights Police for arresting Forrest’s suspected abuser.

 “They were dogged in their investigation to find this individual, or individuals, who were responsible for shooting him,” she said.